HenrikJoreteg/worker-proof/README.md

 ![](https://img.shields.io/npm/dm/run-on-main.svg)![](https://img.shields.io/npm/v/run-on-main.svg)![](https://img.shields.io/npm/l/run-on-main.svg)

-Enables calling out to main thread from a worker to register callbacks and get values not available in worker, etc.
+Enables calling out to main thread from a worker to receive events, etc. This allows you to write "worker proof" code even if the code requires access to things that are only available on `window` or in the main thread.

+If your code already _is_ on the main thread, it still works and just skips all the message passing stuff.

 ## Why?!